 There isn’t really any other bread that is similar to French bread to Italian bread.
-Although they have some differences, they share most of the same qualities so that they can be used interchangeably in most cases.
+Although they have some differences, they share most of the same qualities so they can be used interchangeably in most cases.

 What is the difference between French bread and English bread?

 English bread differs from French bread in many ways, including ingredients, appearance, baking method, and texture.
 English bread typically contains more yeast and undergoes a quick proof.
 It’s baked in a loaf pan and has a soft interior and exterior.